ropensci-review-tools/ropensci-review-tools/docs/pkgstats/functions/pkgstats.md

 # `pkgstats`

-Collates statistics from one local tarball
+Analyse statistics of one R package

 ## Description

-Collates statistics from one local tarball
+Analyse statistics of one R package

 ## Usage